onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > It had been revealed to him by the Holy Spirit that he would not die before he had seen the Lord's Messiah. - **Luke 2:26**
 > One of them, named Agabus, stood up and through the Spirit predicted that a severe famine would spread over the entire Roman world.
 (This happened during the reign of Claudius.) - **Acts 11:28**
 > These are the things God has revealed to us by his Spirit.
 The Spirit searches all things, even the deep things of God. - **1 Corinthians 2:10**
+> which was not made known to people in other generations as it has now been revealed by the Spirit to God’s holy apostles and prophets. - **Ephesians 3:5**

 #### He gives encouragement
 > Then the church throughout Judea, Galilee and Samaria enjoyed a time of peace and was strengthened.
 Living in the fear of the Lord and encouraged by the Holy Spirit, it increased in numbers. - **Acts 9:31**

+#### He strengthens
+> I pray that out of his glorious riches he may strengthen you with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith. - **Ephesians 3:16,17**

+#### He brings unity
+> Make every effort to keep the unity of the Spirit through the bond of peace. - **Ephesians 4:3**

 #### He does not burden
 > It seemed good to the Holy Spirit and to us not to burden you with anything beyond the following requirements: - **Acts 15:28**